Two-phase degree program

 - Explore your interests and develop your leadership abilities by participating in any of the numerous clubs and organizations on campus.
 Learn more.

-- OASIS—Office of Academic Support and Intercultural Services—supports all students, especially students of color, at UNL.
+- OASIS—Office of Academic Support and Intercultural Services—supports all students, especially students of color, at Nebraska.
 Learn more.

-- Undergraduate Creative Activities & Research Experiences (UCARE) is supported by the Office of Undergraduate Studies and funded by the Pepsi Endowment and Program of Excellence Funds, this program creates intellectual partnerships between UNL faculty and undergraduates by providing funds for research.
+- Undergraduate Creative Activities & Research Experiences (UCARE) is supported by the Office of Undergraduate Studies and funded by the Pepsi Endowment and Program of Excellence Funds, this program creates intellectual partnerships between the university faculty and undergraduates by providing funds for research.
 Learn more.

-What do you have to take in high school to enter UNL as a veterinary technology student?
+What do you have to take in high school to enter the university as a veterinary technology student?

 - 4 units of English